What does relationship integrity have to do with sales? Well, just about everything!

 Hold your clients and coworkers accountable:

 When you’re striving to work out of integrity, it’s important to help others do the same.
 We always joke here at CFS imagining the perfect sales utopia of a world where everyone answers emails and phone calls.
 Believe it or not, this work begins with each sales person setting the example for the other.
-Do you part and get people on the same page about relationship integrity and why it’s so useful when conducting business!
+Do you part and get people on the same page about relationship integrity to promote buyer-seller relationship growth!

 After reading this, I’m sure you’ve related to some of the things I’ve said.
 That’s great!
 It means you’re naturally on the right track to relationship integrity with your clients.
 If not, that’s okay too!
 You’ve got to start somewhere.
 So why not right here and right now?